ferchaure/ferchaure/README.md

 # Hi, I'm Fer 👋

 ## About Me

-I'm a Senior Data Scientist at Despegar (the leading travel company in LATAM).
-I completed my PhD in Engineering at the University of Buenos Aires, conducting research in neuroscience.
-As an engineer, I have developed methods and analytical tools for neuroscience research.
-My passion lies in exploring the intersections of machine learning, automation, and problem-solving.
+I completed my PhD in Engineering at the University of Buenos Aires, doing research in neuroscience, and I still do some scientific work on the side.
+My day job is as a Senior Data Scientist at Despegar (the top travel company in LATAM).
+As an engineer, I've developed methods and analytical tools for neuroscience research.
+I love exploring the intersections of math, machine learning, automation, and problem-solving.

 ## 🧑‍💻 Current Research
 - Cortico-cortical evoked potentials
+- Bayesian A/B testing

 ## 🌱 Current Research Interests
 - Causal Machine Learning
 - Code Performance Optimization
 - Game Theory
 - Reinforcement Learning
 - Agent-based simulation
+- Complex Systems

 ---